vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

     `--link` *bridge*
       What bridge should the interface be linked with.
 Applicable only for bridged interfaces.

-    `--via` *network*
-      Change the interconnecting network for a routed interface.
-Can be used once for IPv4 and once for IPv6, depending what addresses you want to be able to route. `--via` drops any previous routing configuration and replaces it with the new one.
-You have to provide `--via` for IP versions that you wish to route and optionally also `--host-addr` and `--ct-addr`.

-    `--host-addr` *addr*
-      Address from the interconnecting network that should be used on the host's veth interface.
-Can be used once for IPv4 and once for IPv6.
-      If `--host-addr` is used, `--via` has to be provided for the same IP version as well.
-Applicable only for routed interfaces.

-    `--ct-addr` *addr*
-      Address from the interconnecting network that should be used on the container's veth interface.
-Can be used once for IPv4 and once for IPv6.
-If `--ct-addr` is used, `--via` has to be provided for the same IP version as well.
-Applicable only for routed interfaces.

-      By default, the interconnecting address will be added to the container's interface as the first IP address.
-If you wish to change its position, add the address explicitly using `osctl ct netif ip add`.

     `--hwaddr` *addr*
       Change MAC address.
 Every **x** in the address is replaced by